| |

 Most probably, the presence of cyclical days of rest in Middle Eastern

-God to Noah and his sons.
-Their descendents may have kept the Sabbath for
+commanded by God to Noah and his sons.
+Their descendents may have kept

-generations until transformations in meaning and approach took place.
+the Sabbath for generations until transformations in meaning and approach

-Ideas will evolve over time, if they are not channeled and
+took place.
+Ideas will evolve over time, if they are

-reinforced by a consistent, authoritative and reliable source.
-Humans slowly
+not channeled and reinforced by a consistent, authoritative and reliable

 Nevertheless,

-several aspects make the Sabbath rise high above any
+the Sabbath rise high above any other human-devised

-other human-devised festive days.
-The Sabbath was to remind Israel that Yahweh, who created all
+festive days.
+The Sabbath was to remind Israel that Yahweh, who

-things, and who had delivered them from Egypt, was their savior and God.
+created all things, and who had delivered them from Egypt, was their savior

 grow in the knowledge of Him.